-India's vaccine diplomacy in South Asia pushes back against China
+India's vaccine diplomacy in south Asia pushes back against China

 “It plays to our strengths in science and pharma, and this is our moment to shine.”

-Reporting by Sanjeev Miglani and Gopal Sharma in Kathmandu; Additiional reporting by Ruma Paul in Dhaka; Editing by Robert Birsel
+Reporting by Sanjeev Miglani and Gopal Sharma in Kathmandu; Additiional reporting by Ruma Paul in Dhaka and Umar Farooq in Islamabad; Editing by Robert Birsel and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.